Top 5 Signs to Drop Your Cards While Playing Indian Rummy

 Out of the several ways to win a game, you might want to consider having a good rummy strategy too!

-While there are several Indian rummy tips and strategy, getting an understanding of when to drop a game holds a key to mastering the game too.
+While there are several Indian rummy tips and strategies, getting an understanding of when to drop a game holds a key to mastering the game too.

 So, we’ve jotted down the top 5 signs that tell you when it is best to drop the game.

 The first four points are during the initial drop while the fifth is during the middle drop.